keirbowden/workbooks/ApexExercises/workbook.md

 5. A private contact (not associated with an account) is deleted
 6. A private contact (not associated with an account) is updated to associate it with an account

+Hint: In order to test the database actions, you will need to insert/update/delete the records in question.

 ###Apex Exercise 3: Bulk Triggers###

 Triggers need to be able to process up to 200 records at a time without breaching governor limits.